COVID two years on: World still awaits answers about virus origin | DW | 11.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Two years since China reported the first COVID death in Wuhan, it remains difficult for the world to get a clear picture about the origin of SARS-CoV-2.
+Two years after China reported the first COVID death in Wuhan, it remains difficult for the world to get a clear picture about the origin of SARS-CoV-2.

 Public health experts have different views on whether it is still possible to trace the origin of the virus

-Tuesday marks two years since the first known death of the COVID-19 pandemic was reported in the central Chinese city of Wuhan, where the virus was first detected and began spreading among people on a large scale.
+Tuesday marks two years since the first known death in the COVID-19 pandemic was reported in the central Chinese city of Wuhan.
+It was here that the virus was first detected and began spreading among the population on a large scale.

-Since then, more than 5 million people have died across the world while more than 300 million people have been infected.
+Since then, more than 5 million people have died across the world, and more than 300 million people have been infected.

 Despite the huge cost that the world has paid over the past two years, the international community is still seeking answers about the initial outbreak that took place in China.